dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 `pub get`, which fetches the packages used by the app.

 When executed, the program prints
-"Hello, World!" to the standard output stream, using the print() function provided by the dart:core library.
+"Hello world: 42!" to the standard output stream, using the print() function provided by the dart:core library.
 The functions and objects defined in the dart:core library are automatically available to all Dart applications.